Tezeroth/VRMOBDESK-REFACTOR/README.md

 ### Future Development

-The project is being prepared for multiplayer functionality with positional audio.
-See [Documentation/aug/MultiplayerPreparation.md](./Documentation/aug/MultiplayerPreparation.md) for details.
+The project is now ready for:

+1. **Multiplayer functionality**: Adding support for multiple users with positional audio
+2. **Performance optimizations**: Improving performance across all platforms
+3. **Enhanced VR interactions**: Adding more immersive VR interactions

+The modular structure has been completed, making it easier to implement these features.
+See [Documentation/aug/MultiplayerPreparation.md](./Documentation/aug/MultiplayerPreparation.md) for details on the multiplayer implementation plan and [Documentation/aug/ModularStructure.md](./Documentation/aug/ModularStructure.md) for information about the modular code structure.

 ## Contributing